-The analysis results categorized individuals into four distinct groups that reflect their differences in preferences for managing their health and interacting with various health care stakeholders (figure 1).
+The analysis results categorised individuals into four distinct groups that reflect their differences in preferences for managing their health and interacting with various health care stakeholders (figure 1).
 Given its changing—and sometimes unknown—landscape, the US health care system draws parallels with the Wild West of the 19th century.
 We therefore used personalities of individuals from the American frontier during that time period to describe the results of our segmentation as follows:

 Our analysis showed that each of these four groups has unique needs and expectations and navigates the health care system differently (figure 2).
-Such segmentation can help health plans, health systems, clinicians, and life sciences companies tailor their interaction with consumers, whether they are looking for a new health plan, doctor, or support in dealing with a chronic condition—just to name a few examples.
+Such segmentation can help health plans, health systems, clinicians and life sciences companies tailor their interaction with consumers, whether they are looking for a new health plan, doctor, or support in dealing with a chronic condition—just to name a few examples.
 The report offers suggestions for interacting with consumers from each of the four groups.

 To help illustrate each of the consumer segments that emerged from our analysis, we created four fictional personas.
-Meet Ryan, Noelia, Devika, and Warren.
+Meet Ryan, Noelia, Devika and Warren.

 Ryan is an avid cyclist and runner who recently ruptured his Achilles tendon during a pick-up basketball game with other overly competitive 30-year-olds.
-Although there is a hospital just three blocks from the recreation center, a quick internet scan turned up several negative reviews from former patients.
+Although there is a hospital just three blocks from the recreation centre, a quick internet scan turned up several negative reviews from former patients.
 Ryan identified a small suburban hospital on the other side of town that had excellent scores.
 His friends suggested calling an ambulance, but Ryan opted for the ridesharing app on his phone instead.
 While researching the injury during the ride, he determined that surgery would probably be needed, so he went to his insurer’s website to make sure the hospital was in-network.
 An emergency room doctor told him about the hospital’s new app that gives patients access to their medical records along with information about postoperative care.
 It also sends reminders to patients about upcoming virtual and in-person appointments.
 Ryan downloaded the app so that he could share health information with his regular doctor and with his new physical therapist.
 Ryan also likes the hospital’s virtual-care option because he travels quite a bit for work.
 He has had several online physical therapy appointments in his hotel room.

-Devika is a married 50-year-old manager of a downtown retail store.
+Devika is a married 50-year-old manager of a city centre retail shop.
 She tries to eat healthy and exercise, but with two children in high school, she often doesn’t have time to go to the gym and lunch tends to be takeout.
-She is overweight, has diabetes, and has been seeing the same physician since she started her job six years ago.
+She is overweight, has diabetes and has been seeing the same physician since she started her job six years ago.
 The doctor’s office is just two blocks away and offers evening appointments once a week.
 She doesn’t always agree with her doctor or understand the prescribed treatment, but is reluctant to look for someone new.
-She gets health insurance through her job, and chose her health plan over two other options because an in-network medical practice was close to work.
+She gets health insurance through her job and chose her health plan over two other options because an in-network medical practice was close to work.
 The premiums are higher, but Devika sees value in convenience.
 Her doctor suggested she wear a device that can track her glucose levels and transmit the information to the office, but she is comfortable neither with the device nor with sharing personal information.
 She doesn’t mind the idea of virtual care, but for now she prefers meeting with her doctor and the physician assistant in person.
 The stress of balancing her home life and job and managing her diabetes sometimes leaves her feeling depressed.
 She thinks this is probably normal and doesn’t want to ask her doctor about it.

 Warren is a 71-year-old retired high school teacher with a Medicare supplemental policy.
 While most of the premium cost is covered by the school system, he has heard that budget reductions might result in cuts to retiree benefits.
 He hopes his son will sign him up for similar coverage if that happens.
 Warren has been with the same carrier for the last six years and hasn’t had any problems with his health coverage.